mdanial1410/govtech-grant-api/README.md

 * For grant disbursement endpoint, search via household size
     * Households with matching size will be processed to determine the eligibility of all grants
     * Listing of household will only list by 'house_id'
-    * Listing of qualifying members will only list by 'id'
+    * Listing of qualifying members will only list by 'id' and 'name'